damianperera/deno-starter/README.md

 ```

 ### Build
 Execute the following command in your terminal to bundle your source files and dependencies, compile the TypeScript files and create a `server.bundle.js` file in the `build/` directory.
-This bundled file contains all your sources and third-party imports can be directly run via Deno as shown in the [Production Run](#production-run) section.

 ```bash
 $ ./deno build
 ```